Living Sutton

 Héritage Sutton – Historical Society

 Since 1983, Héritage Sutton has sought to interpret, research, preserve and share the stories gleaned from Sutton’s history, and the people and families who lived it.
-The society manages an archival collection, publishes booklets, organizes educational activities and heritage tours and collaborates with other community organizations such as the Sutton Museum and the Town to promote Sutton’s history and heritage.
+The society manages an archival collection, publishes booklets, organizes educational activities and heritage tours and collaborates with other community organizations such as the Sutton Museum and the Town to promote Sutton’s history.